pratik0527/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    One type of platform channel is a method channel.
 Data is serialized on the Dart side and then sent to the native side.
 You can write native code to interact with the platform before sending a serialized message back.
 That message might be written in Java or Kotlin on Android or Objective-C or Swift on iOS.
    The second type of platform channel is the event channel, which you use to send a stream of data from the native platform back to Flutter.
 This is useful for monitoring sensor data.

+30. What are keys in Flutter and when to use it?

+   A Key is an identifier for Widgets, Elements and SemanticsNodes.
+   A new widget will only be used to update an existing element if its key is the same as the key of the current widget associated with the element.
+   Keys must be unique amongst the Elements with the same parent.
+   Subclasses of Key should either subclass LocalKey or GlobalKey.
+   Keys are useful when manipulating collections of widgets of the same type.
+   If you find yourself adding, removing, or reordering a collection of widgets of the same type that hold some state, then, you should use a key.

 ## Contributors